strykeforce/thirdcoast-examples/README.md

 ## telemetry-example

-Gradle project with a simple example of using Third Coast telemetry on a Talon.
+Gradle project with a simple example of using Third Coast telemetry on a TalonSRX.

 # Obsolete example projects